This post may contain affiliate links. Please see my disclosure policy for details.

 Daphne du Maurier ensured the inn’s fame when she wrote her classic novel in 1936.
 It’s now a cosy pub, restaurant and hotel.

-Despite the building being old, the hotel is really modern and luxurious – the perfect base for a few days exploring.
+Despite the building being old, the hotel is really modern and luxurious – the perfect base for a few days of exploring.
 Click here to book your stay!